-Oleeo’s diversity hiring platform includes Intelligent Writing, to help recruiters write job descriptions that appeal to everyone.
+Oleeo’s diversity recruiting platform includes Intelligent Writing, to help recruiters write job descriptions that appeal to everyone.
 Oleeo flags gender-biased words and instantly suggests replacements for masculine words that consistently deter female candidates.

 Our resources library includes a selection of customer stories where Oleeo has helped to transform talent acquisition.
 Hear it straight from successful customers:

 Read this guide to see why D&I must be a recruiting priority

 A video on the importance of using unbiased language in recruitment

 Diversity recruitment is the process of hiring job applicants in a manner that is free from bias.
 It involves adopting inclusive hiring practices, sourcing from diverse talent pools, and implementing processes to mitigate biases throughout the recruitment process.